mehulambastha/golang_crud/README.md

 This project showcases my ability to develop secure and scalable web applications using Go.
 I am eager to continue learning and contributing as a Go intern, where I can further hone my skills and collaborate with a team of talented developers.

 Feel free to explore the code, and I welcome any feedback or contributions!

----

-This README provides a comprehensive overview of your project while also demonstrating your technical skills and commitment to best practices, making it suitable for showcasing your fit for an internship role.